Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Related Works

-\paragraph{Fusion prior knowledge with CNN}\mbox{}\\ Some studies suggested that the prior time-frequency characteristics of EEG might assist CNN capturing higher level EEG representations.
-Sakhavi et al. \cite{Sakhavi2018} converted MI data into a temporal representation inspired by FBCSP algorithm, and designed specific neural network parameters for each participant for further feature extraction and classification .
-Mammone et al. \cite{Mammone2020} transformed MI data into a series of time-frequency maps using wavelet decomposition, and then fed the data into a CNN network to classify motor intention.
+\emph{Fusion prior knowledge with CNN}: Some studies suggest that incorporating prior knowledge in the form of various features, such as time-space or time-frequency characteristics, from EEG signals might assist CNNs in capturing higher-level EEG representations more effectively.
+For example, \cite{sakhavi2018learning} converted MI data into a temporal representation inspired by FBCSP algorithm, and designed specific neural network parameters for each participant for further feature extraction and classification. \cite{mammone2020deep} transformed MI data into a series of time-frequency maps using wavelet decomposition, and then fed the data into a CNN network to classify motor intention.

-\paragraph{CNN Network Architecture researches}\mbox{}\\ Sun et al. \cite{sun2020eeg} proposed squeeze-and-excitation (SE) blocks to adaptively recalibrate the channel-wise features, enhancing the performance of CNN network in EEG classification.
-Umar et al. \cite{Umar2019} proposed a multi-scale CNN algorithm which could improve the accuracy of EEG MI classification by fusing the features extracted from different layers of CNN with convolution kernel.
+\emph{Complex ANN network architecture}: Some studies attempt to extend the architecture of the basic convolutional layers to enhance the performance of the network.
+For example, \cite{sun2020eeg} proposed squeeze-and-excitation (SE) blocks to adaptively recalibrate the channel-wise features, enhancing the performance of CNN network in EEG classification. \cite{amin2019deep} proposed a multi-scale CNN algorithm which could improve the accuracy of EEG MI classification by fusing the features extracted from different layers of CNN with convolution kernel.

-\emph{2) GANs}
+\paragraph{2) GANs}\mbox{}

-Generative adversarial networks (GANs) are able to learn joint data distributions, which has revolutionized the CV research field\cite{Ganin2017} \cite{TimSalimansIanGoodfellowWojciechZarema2018} \cite{Arjovsky2017}.
-Zhao et al.\cite{Zhao2021} proposed an end-to-end network model based on GAN, which successfully improved the MI-EEG classification by utilizing data from non-targeted participants .
-Fahimi \emph{et. al} \cite{Fahimi2020} proposed a generative model based on deep convolutional generative adversarial network (DCGAN), which generates artificial EEG signals to increase the number of training data and subsequently improve the performance of MI-EEG classification.
+Generative adversarial networks (GANs) are able to learn joint data distributions, which has revolutionized the computer vision research field(\cite{ganin2016domain}, \cite{salimans2016improved}, \cite{arjovsky2017wasserstein}).
+In MI classification, \cite{zhao2020deep} proposed an end-to-end network model based on GAN, which successfully improved the classification performance by using data from other participants in the same dataset. \cite{fahimi2020generative} proposed a generative model based on deep convolutional generative adversarial network (DCGAN), which generated artificial EEG signals to increase the number of training data and subsequently improved the performance of MI-EEG classification.